flljy940/tp/docs/UserGuide.md

 </box>

-* Shows a list of all students with the matching payment status
-* The index numbers shown are used to identify the students

 Examples:
-* `filter-payment paid` shows a list of all students who have paid
+* `filter-payment paid` shows a list of all students who have PAID.
-* `filter-payment UNPAID` shows a list of all students who have not paid
+* `filter-payment UNPAID` shows a list of all students who have NOT PAID.
-* `filter-payment Paid` shows a list of all students who have paid (case-insensitive)

 ### Filtering students by subject : `filter-subject`